mbechtel2/DeepPicar-v2/README.md

 Raspberry Pi 3:

-	$ ./scripts/model-tests.sh #Should also be Intel UP Board
+	$ ./scripts/model-tests.sh #Should also work on the Intel UP Board
 	$ ./scripts/memguard-tests.sh
 	$ ./scripts/palloc-tests.sh